Pedro Neves Marques: Toxic EnvironmentsPast, Talk Thu 4 Apr, 6.30pm–8pm

 Join us for a poetry reading and a listening session based on a composition by London-based musician HAUT.
 The selected poems are part of an upcoming book Neves Marques is currently working on, titled Sex as Care and Other Viral Poems.
 The session will be followed by a conversation with the artist.

 This event brings together artistic practices dealing with the colonial legacies of modernism and its interrelated ecological-climatic dynamics in Brazil, favouring political openness as lens to examine its present.
-Part of On Translations.